MLeidel/ancver/README.md

 This little program has value for several reasons.
 First, it will solve our problem discussed above, allowing us to rapidly verify each anchor tag that we choose to review.
-Secondly, this program demonstrates how to use three very useful Python libraries related to Internet access from your desktop.
+Secondly, this program demonstrates how to use several useful Python libraries related to Internet access from your desktop.

 Some forethought is required in that when you create your anchor tags you will